 On 01/23/2018 LOURDES AGUILAR filed a Contract - Other Contract lawsuit against GROUP XI PICO RIVERA PROPERTIES.
 This case was filed in Los Angeles County Superior Courts, Burbank Courthouse located in Los Angeles, California.
-The Judges overseeing this case are LAURA A. MATZ, DONNA FIELDS GOLDSTEIN, OTHER DISTRICT JUDGE and CURTIS A. KIN.
+The Judges overseeing this case are LAURA A. MATZ, DONNA FIELDS GOLDSTEIN and CURTIS A. KIN.
 The case status is Pending - Other Pending.

 Pending - Other Pending